-8. Market intermediaries should have procedures in place and take appropriate steps to identify, prevent or manage any conflicts of interest between themselves and their retail investors arising from the use of DEPs for investment advice or recommendations, in line with the relevant jurisdictional regulatory frameworks.
-Market intermediaries should consider periodically reviewing their DEPs to identify, prevent, and manage any potential conflicts of interest.
+8. Market intermediaries should have reasonably designed procedures in place and take appropriate steps to identify and prevent or manage any conflicts of interest between themselves and their retail investors arising from the use of DEPs for investment advice or recommendations, in line with the relevant jurisdictional regulatory frameworks.
+Market intermediaries should consider periodically reviewing their DEPs to identify and prevent or manage any potential conflicts of interest.